gnosischain/consolidate-ui/README.md

 ### Running the Development Server

+Copy the `.env.example` file to `.env` and fill in the values.

 Start the app locally:

 ```bash
 pnpm dev
 ```

-The app will be available at [http://localhost:5173](http://localhost:5173).
+The app will be available at [http://localhost:3000](http://localhost:3000).

 ### Building for Production